Why Cellofest?

 • Do I need to prepare repertoire?

-Yes.
-Participants should come prepared to work on the assigned repertoire for the week.
+Participants should arrive prepared to work on the assigned repertoire for the week.

-Music will be sent out in advance (in May), including selections from Bach’s Cello Suite No. 1 and a suite by Rudolf Matz, along with additional class materials.
+Music and class materials will be distributed in May and will include selections from Bach’s Cello Suite No. 1, a suite by Rudolf Matz, and additional ensemble and class materials.

-You are welcome to arrive with your parts learned or in progress—this week is designed to support you wherever you are in that process.
+You are welcome to arrive with your music fully prepared or still in progress — the retreat is designed to support you throughout the learning process.

 • Will there be performance opportunities?